floweredscarf/su25/labs/lab08/index.md

 ## Before you Begin
 When opening the project in IntelliJ, if it asks you if you want to override the .idea folder, do not override it.
 We have provided you with an IntelliJ configuration for this lab.

+If you are having issues with your Java setup, please refer to [Lab 01](../lab01/index.md) or ask your TA for help.

 ## Intro

 So far in this class, you have exclusively made programs whose state only